 Our hedging counterparties expect to make a profit.
-Because hedging our obligations entails risk and may be influenced by market forces beyond our control, such hedging may result in a profit that is more or less than expected, or it may result in a loss.
+Because hedging our obligations entails risk and may be influenced by market forces beyond our control, this hedging may result in a profit that is more or less than expected, or it may result in a loss.

-JPMS and other affiliates of ours also trade the Components and any commodity futures contracts underlying the Components and other financial instruments related to the Components and any commodity futures contracts or deposit rates underlying the Components on a regular basis (taking long or short positions or both), for their accounts, for other accounts under their management and to facilitate transactions, including block transactions, on behalf of customers.
-While we cannot predict an outcome, any of these hedging activities or other trading activities of ours could potentially increase the Starting Index Levels and/or Starting Spot Rates on the pricing date and/or decrease the Ending Index Levels and/or Ending Spot Rates on any Valuation Date, which could adversely affect your payment at maturity.
+JPMS and other affiliates of ours also trade the Funds, the securities, commodities, futures contracts or other assets underlying the Indices and the Funds and other financial instruments related to the Indices, the Funds and the securities, commodities, futures contracts or other assets or financial measures underlying the Indices and Funds on a regular basis (taking long or short positions or both), for their accounts, for other accounts under their management and to facilitate transactions, including block transactions, on behalf of customers.
+While we cannot predict an outcome, any of these hedging activities or other trading activities of ours could potentially increase the Underlying Value on the pricing date or any Initial Averaging Dates, as applicable, and/or decrease the Underlying Value on any Valuation Date, which could adversely affect your payment at maturity.

-It is possible that such hedging or trading activities could result in substantial returns for us or our affiliates while the value of the CDs declines.
+It is possible that these hedging or trading activities could result in substantial returns for us or our affiliates while the value of the CDs declines.